National Flood Risk Management Programme

 Is there a short-term or long-term climate plan from the Ministry?

-Has the National Flood Risk Management Programme developed a plan?
+National Flood Risk Management Programme school list [PDF, 730 KB]

 What is the projected cost of adaptation for schools at risk?